shrivastavasamarth22/ecosystem-simulation/README.md

     - Replaced the simple energy system with a robust attribute system: **Health (HP), Damage, Speed, and Sight Radius**.
     - Implemented intelligent AI behaviors: **Fleeing** from threats, **Chasing** prey, and more nuanced **Pack Hunting**.
 - **v2.5: Advanced Survival Mechanics**
-    - **Health Regeneration:** Implemented a multi-tiered system where animals can heal from damage, but severe wounds permanently lower their maximum HP.
+    - **Tiered Health Regeneration:** Implemented a multi-tiered system where animals can heal from damage, but severe wounds permanently lower their maximum HP cap.
     - **Hunger & Desperation System:** Introduced a high-risk, high-reward state where low energy causes health drain but provides temporary stat boosts.
 - **v3.0: Lifecycle & Ecosystem Balancing**
     - **Aging System:** Animals now grow weaker as they age, with base stats declining over time.
 The effect is most pronounced for Carnivores and least for Herbivores.